croct-tech/plug-react/README.md

 In this case, the component will render the initial content while the slot content is loading.
 As soon as slot content is loaded, the hook will cause the component to be re-rendered with the personalized slot content.

-We strongly recommend always specifying the `fallback` property to ensure your app behaves the same way regardless of the personalization.
-In this way, the UI will still be fully functional even in maintenance windows.

 The following example shows how to specify a fallback state for the `home-banner` slot:

 ```tsx